Yorkshire is full of incredible camping spots, and we’ve rounded up the best and the most unconventional, all in one place.

 When it comes to picturesque campsites, it doesn’t get much better than Ponden Mill, a Georgian cotton mill on the banks of the River Worth.
 There are 15 pitches here, so you can choose between a riverside spot or and a shaded escape deeper in the woods.
 They’re all a stone’s throw from the shower block, loos and water disposal, as well as the Ponden Cafe, which serves up fresh coffee and cake all day.
 Wildlife fan?
 Highland cows often come to drink from the river, along with herons, kingfishers and even a rare albino white deer, so keep your camera ready.

 Set in the sprawling 250-acre grounds of Camp Hill’s 18th-century estate, Camp Katur is one of the best campsites Yorkshire has to offer.
-There’s a whole array of glamping accommodation on offer, from the standard teepees and bell tents to dazzling glass unidomes and geodomes.
+There’s a whole array of glamping accommodation on offer, from the safari tents and bell tents to dazzling glass unidomes and geodomes.
 Need even more relaxation?
 There’s an outdoor hot tub and eco spa on-site to really work out those knots, as well as the Yorkshire Dales National Park just a few miles away for a scenic wander.

 Hidden away in the heart of Nidderdale’s Area of Outstanding Natural Beauty sits Yurtshire Fountains, a cluster of four luxury yurts.
 There’s no TV, no wifi and no electricity, so you’ll be completely off-the-grid.
 Each yurt is completely self-contained, with a hot water shower and private toilet.
-They also have shared BBQs and an outdoor hot tub, so you can look out over the rolling countryside in comfort.
+They also have BBQs and an outdoor hot tub, so you can look out over the rolling countryside in comfort.
 If you want to explore, Ripon’s cathedral, racecourse and shops are just over a mile away.

 Masons Camping and Caravan Site